Asterius of Amasea

-Saint Asterius of Amasea (Greek: Άστέριος Αμασείας, c.
+Saint Asterius of Amasea (Greek: Ἀστέριος Ἀμασείας, c.
 350 – c.
 410 AD) was made Bishop of Amasea between 380 and 390 AD, after having been a lawyer.
-He was born in Cappadocia and probably died in Amasea in modern Turkey, then in Pontus.
+He was born in Cappadocia and probably died in Amasea in Pontus, now in Turkey.
 Significant portions of his lively sermons survive, which are especially interesting from the point of view of art history, and social life in his day.
-Asterius, Bishop of Amasea is not to be confused with the Arian polemicist Asterius the Sophist.
+He is not to be confused with the Arian polemicist Asterius the Sophist.
 His feast day is October 30.

 Life and work

 Asterius of Amasea was the younger contemporary of Amphilochius of Iconium and the three great Cappadocian Fathers.
 Little is known about his life, except that he was educated by a Scythian slave.
 Like Amphilochius, he had been a lawyer before becoming bishop between 380 and 390 AD, and he brought the skills of the professional rhetorician to his sermons.
 Sixteen homilies and panegyrics on the martyrs still exist, showing familiarity with the classics, and containing an unusual concentration of details of everyday life in his time.
 One of them, Oration 4: Adversus Kalendarum Festum attacks the pagan customs and abuses of the New Years feast, denying everything that Libanius had said supporting it – see Lord of Misrule for extensive quotations.
 That sermon was preached on January 1, 400 AD, which provides the main evidence, with a reference in another to his great age, to the dating of his career.